Developer Guide

 - The

-would give an error message informing the user that thegenre
+genre/tagwould give an error message informing the user that thegenre/tagdoes not exist

 - User can only search for